NEW: Cuomo changes policy on quarantining Ebola health care workers

 New federal policy starts Monday

-Hickox said she was ordered placed in quarantine at a hospital, where she tested negative in a preliminary test for Ebola.
+Hickox, in an Op-Ed piece in The Dallas Morning News, wrote that she was ordered placed in quarantine at a hospital, where she tested negative in a preliminary test for Ebola.
 Still, hospital officials told her she must remain under mandatory quarantine for 21 days.